helenebm98/EAM-AX7-TEST1703/05_Functional_Locations.md

 ### Install Objects on Functional Locations

 When you have created functional location hierarchies, next step is to install objects on the relevant functional location.
-Refer to the ///"Objects" chapter for more information on how to create objects.
+Refer to the [Objects](06_Objects.md#objects) chapter for more information on how to create objects.

 If you have created an object hierarchy, the entire hierarchy must be installed on a functional location.
 This means that only top-level objects (objects without a current parent object) can be selected on a functional location, and all related sub objects will be included in the installation on the functional location.
 When you install objects on a functional location, the financial dimensions of the functional location may be automatically transferred to the object, depending on the setup on the functional location type selected on the functional location.
-See the ///"Functional Location Types" section for more information on how to set up functional location types.
+See the [Functional Location Types](#functional-location-types) section for more information on how to set up functional location types.

 ###### NOTE